Rope should be stored around room temperature (though they tolerate temperatures well for storage), in a dry area and out of direct sunlight.

-Cotton and Hemp ropes should be stretched before drying and again when dry before storing.
+Cotton and Hemp rope should be stretched before drying, and again when dry, before storing.

 Hemp rope may need to be dried under tension or stretched by hand again during and after drying.

-All ropes should be air-dryed, we place a 'radiator rack' on a door top and loosely long-coil the ropes on that.
+All rope should be air-dryed, I place a 'radiator rack' on a door top and loosely long-coil the ropes on that.

-Once dry, Hemp (and Jute) ropes need to be oiled, we use a blend of Hemp Oil and Mineral Oil, Hemp massage-grade oil is easily available, as is refined mineral oil as 'baby oil', other oils can be used as-per personal preference but avoid food-grade oils as they may 'go-off'.
+Once dry, Hemp (and Jute) ropes need to be oiled, I use a blend of Hemp Oil and Mineral Oil.
+Hemp massage grade oil is easily available, as is refined mineral oil as 'baby oil', other oils can be used as per personal preference but avoid food-grade oils as they may 'go off'

-There are several ways to apply the oil, loosely coiling the rope in a bathtub then spraying the oil with a spray bottle is an effective way to apply the oil, then run the rope through your hands from end-to-end to work-in the oil, then clean the oil from the bathtub using bathroom cleaner or similar products you probably already have.
-You can also add some oil to a cloth or your hands and then run the rope through your hands from end-to-end, it doesn't take much oil, you just want it to be very slightly damp, not wet.
+We recommend either of these two ways to apply the oil: Loosely coiling the rope in a bathtub then spraying the oil with a spray bottle is an effective way to apply the oil, then run the rope through your hands from end-to-end to work-in the oil, then clean the oil from the bathtub using bathroom cleaner or similar products you probably already have.
+Alternatively you can also add some oil to a cloth or your hands and then run the rope through your hands from end-to-end, it doesn't take much oil, you just want it to be very slightly damp, not wet.